-Applicant(s) must have legal authority to complete an application, provide certifications and accept their Grant Award Acknowledgment and Loan Agreement, if applicable.
+Applicant(s) must have legal authority to complete an application, provide certifications and accept their Grant Award Acknowledgement.
 If one or more of the current owners of the property does not consent to fill out an application, the Program cannot provide assistance to this property.